 If you are new here, you may also want to check out Sarah’s blog, Tucson Real Estate Market.
-As an experienced Tucson Long Realty agent, with 14 years of successfully selling residential property in Tucson, Sarah Ley feels it is important to provide information and insight on the Tucson, AZ real estate market, as well as the national real estate market, and things to be conscious of during your Tucson home purchase or sale.
+As an experienced Tucson Long Realty agent, with a career spanning from 1999 successfully selling residential property in Tucson, Sarah Ley feels it is important to provide information and insight on the Tucson, AZ real estate market, as well as the national real estate market, and things to be conscious of during your Tucson home purchase or sale.
 Sarah’s blog includes topics, news, and posts regarding Tucson investment properties, Tucson listings and homes for sale, Tucson home builders, and issues affecting consumers looking to buy or sell a home in Tucson.
 If you are in the market to buy or sell your Tucson home, or are just curious about the Tucson real estate market, please check out Sarah’s blog!

 Arizona is home to Sarah… Her family relocated to Scottsdale from the east coast when she was a year old.
 Sarah came to Tucson in 1987 to attend the University of Arizona.
 During her college years, she discovered what a magical place of unparalleled natural beauty Tucson and its surrounding desert is, and decided to make it her permanent home.
 Sarah is an experienced, understanding, sincere, and thoroughly dedicated real estate professional who gives 110% to her clients’ needs, and who greatly enjoys sharing the allure of Tucson with fellow residents and prospective residents.